Select a program of interest and we’ll connect you with trade schools that match your goals.

 If you live in Alaska and want a healthcare career without spending four years in college, start by contacting the medical assistant schools listed above.

-Ask about start dates, tuition, financial aid, and externship locations.
+Ask about start dates, tuition, payment options, and externship locations.

 Visit the campus if possible and meet with instructors.